A Guide to Types of Cable Connector…

 And that pretty much covers the most common analogue audio connections.
 So, now you know a Speakon from a balanced jack, and can confidently ask for a stereo minijack to a pair of RCAs, to connect your iPod to your DJ mixer, knowing that you won’t have any nasty surprises when you get home.
 Well, at least not cable related surprises.

-View a complete range of audio cables, leads & adapters over at the Dawsons website.
+View a complete range of audio cables, leads and adapters over at the Dawsons website.